I have never tried smoking or drinking in my life – Joey B

 Joey B posited he wouldn’t be shy to tell the truth if he smokes or takes alcohol.

-According to him, when he sees some of his colleagues doing some stuff at the backstage, he urges them to continue and refrain from having contact with such people at that time.
+According to him, when he sees some of his colleagues doing some stuff at backstages, he urges them to continue and refrain from having contact with such people at that time.